haraphat01/apple-clone/README.md

-> This project consists of building an HTML document that matches the appearance of [mint.com’s](Apple's Page)
+> This project consists of building an HTML document that matches the appearance of (Apple's Page)

 ![screenshot](./images/screenshot.jpg)